 Students in the M.Mus.Ed. program may earn up to 3 credit hours by attendance at approved non-credit professional development sessions (workshops, conferences, in-service sessions).
 One credit hour is earned for attendance at 24 hours of relevant non-credit sessions.
 Prior approval should be sought from the Graduate Music Department to determine the acceptability for credit.
 Without prior approval, no guarantee can be given for acceptance of this type of credit.
-In order to have 3 credit hours recorded, students will have to register for appropriate course equivalents, or for 65:666 Special Studies in Music Education.
-In order to have less than 3 credit hours recorded, students will have to register for 65:667 Special Studies in Music Education (2 credit hours) or 65:668 Special Studies in Music Education (1 credit hour).
+In order to have 3 credit hours recorded students will have to register for appropriate course equivalents, or for 63:666 Special Studies in Music Education.
+In order to have less than 3 credit hours recorded, students will have to register for 63:667 Special Studies in Education (2 credit hours) or 63:668 Special Studies in Music Education (1 credit hour).
 Fees will be assessed at the rate for each credit hour.
-Follow the procedures listed under section 6.1.2. item 7 to obtain approval.

-7.1.8 REGULATIONS FOR RECITALS, THESIS, RESEARCH PROJECTS, AND COMPREHENSIVE EXAMINATIONS
+REGULATIONS FOR RECITALS, THESIS, RESEARCH PROJECTS, AND COMPREHENSIVE EXAMINATIONS 7.1.8

-Detailed regulations are available from the Chair of Graduate Music Department.
+Detailed regulations are from the Graduate Music Department.

-7.2 CURRICULUM OUTLINES
+CURRICULUM OUTLINES 7.2